bayertom/IHFL/readme.md

 File: *facil2.txt

-Any point of the input point cloud stores ID of its facility.
+Any point of the input point cloud stores ID of its facility (to which it is connected).

 ![Results](./data/facilities2.jpg)